 3D printing is well-positioned to make a significant positive impact on the automotive industry’s spare parts problem.
 “I think the biggest factors [in solving the spare parts problem via 3D printing] are getting the materials that can match the performance of more traditional materials used for parts and cost-effectiveness.
 We’re getting closer to that,” Edman said.
 “It’s a question not so much of ‘will 3D printing take over production of spare parts?’ as ‘when?’”

 With the use of CAD, designs for all parts can be kept as a digital copy, making the need to keep inventory obsolete.
 With the proliferation of benchtop 3D printers, a spare part could potentially be produced in-store upon customer request.
-The accessibility of the technology will encourage suppliers to open up new spaces to provide an easy supply of 3D printed spare parts.
+The accessibility of the technology will encourage suppliers to open up new spaces to provide an easy supply of 3D printed components and spare parts.

 Even parts that no longer exist can potentially be remade to requirement, on reverse engineered based on digital scans of existing parts.
 Older designs may find themselves with a new lease of life.
 “People have classic cars that are 50+ years old.
 Someday we might be able to support those in a more automated way, through 3D printing,” Edman said.